 - Aragon – Aragon is a major platform that is focused on providing DAO tooling, but also is inherently structured as a DAO itself.
 This means that its ANT token holders vote on how the protocol should upgrade, including the deployment of various phases such as Aragon Court.

 - Saint Fame – The first internet-based fashion house.
 Their Genesis Shirt was designed by Matt Vernon, leveraging FOMO tactics to influence price redemption through the use of bonding curves.

 - Colony – Provides a distributed platform for community collaboration in which freelancers can do work, make decisions and manage capital in a trustless fashion.

 - DAOstack – An open-source project advancing the technology and adoption of decentralized governance.
 DAOStack’s first DAO-experiment – GenesisDAO – leverages Holographic consensus to provide token holders with efficient voting mechanisms

 What to Expect

-As more projects continue to see the value in distributing governance among their community, it’s likely that many DAOs will be summoned in 2020.
+As more projects continue to see the value in distributing governance among their community, it’s likely that many new DAOs will be summoned in 2022.